gerardroche/sublime-monokai-free/README.md

 ### Inactive Sheets

-If you'd like to disable sheet dimming for inactive sheets and make changing input focus less distracting, you can follow these steps:
+To disable sheet dimming for inactive sheets and make changing input focus less distracting, follow these steps:

 1. Open the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).

 2. Choose "Preferences: Settings".

 3. Add the following JSON configuration:

    ```json
    {
        "inactive_sheet_dimming": false
    }
    ```

-This configuration will prevent inactive sheets from being dimmed and enhance the visibility of the input focus.
+This configuration prevents inactive sheets from being dimmed, improving the visibility of the input focus.

 ### Disabling Animations

-If you prefer a more streamlined interface without animations, you can disable them by following these steps:
+For a more streamlined interface without animations, you can disable them:

 1. Open the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).

 2. Select "Preferences: Settings".

 3. Add the following JSON configuration:

    ```json
    {
        "animation_enabled": false
    }
    ```

-This configuration will turn off animations, providing you with a more static and efficient visual experience.
+This configuration turns off animations for a more static and efficient visual experience.

 ### Customizing Caret Appearance

-You can personalize the appearance of the caret by customizing its corner style.
-Follow these steps to achieve it:
+Personalize the appearance of the caret by customizing its corner style:

 1. Open the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).

 2. Type and select "UI: Customize Color Scheme".

-3. Integrate the following JSON configuration to customize the caret's corner style:
+3. Add the following JSON configuration to customize the caret's corner style:

    ```json
    {
        "globals": {